adinata15/wiridis_intern/coding_standard.md

     }

 Use default parameters sparingly.
-Prefer destructuring (as in [??](#features-objects-destructuring)) to create readable APIs when there are more than a small handful of optional parameters that do not have a natural order.
+Prefer destructuring (as in [Destructuring](#destructuring)) to create readable APIs when there are more than a small handful of optional parameters that do not have a natural order.

 Note: Unlike Python's default parameters, it is okay to use initializers that return new mutable objects (such as `{}` or `[]`) because the initializer is evaluated each time the default value is used, so a single object won't be shared across invocations.